-As our tenth year of business winds to a close, I wanted to share some honest words with you.
+As another year of business winds to a close, I wanted to share some honest words with you.

 My name is Lauren Anne Baker (a.k.a., LAB).
-In 2009, after 10 years working in fashion retail and the music industry, I started LAB by canvassing over 150 personal contacts from all over Toronto to see if they would be interested in consigning their vintage clothing for a new store that would combine my loves of thrift-shopping and environmentally friendly fashion.
+In 2009, after 10 years working in fashion and music, I started LAB by canvassing over 150 personal contacts from all over Toronto to see if they would be interested in consigning their vintage clothing for a new store that would combine my loves of thrift-shopping and environmentally friendly fashion.
 Needless to say, the response was incredible and, to this day, I am eternally grateful for those beautiful people.

 In 2010, LAB found a permanent home (in the back of Silver Falls Vintage) on the now-bustling Ossington Avenue, back when the strip amounted to just a handful of stores and, two dive bars.
 I was there for about a year, and it was great—I still hear from lots of my shoppers I met in the Ossington days, and it's so lovely.